Arthi-chaud/Meelo/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version**
-- [ ] Does this happen on the latest version of the application?
+- [ ] Does this happen on the latest/edge version of the application?

 **Additional context**
 Add any other context about the problem here.